 Almond flour pancakes are definitely one of those great paleo breakfast ideas on the go.
-This recipe results in gluten free fluffy pancakes which can sometimes be hard to achieve when making almond flour pancakes.
-You may never have considered pancakes as one of those paleo breakfast ideas on the go, but with almond flour pancakes we can keep them paleo friendly and easy to travel with.
-These days it is common for people look to for a gluten free high protein breakfast because it is perfect for a paleo diet.
-We may seek breakfast foods like eggs, fruits, or oatmeal and typically stay far away from things like scones, bagels, breads, croissants, and definitely pancakes and waffles.
+This recipe results in gluten-free fluffy pancakes which can sometimes be hard to achieve when making almond flour pancakes.
+You may never have considered pancakes as one of those paleo breakfast ideas on the go, but with almond flour pancakes we can keep them paleo-friendly and easy to travel with.
+These days it is common for people to look for a gluten-free high protein breakfast because it is perfect for a paleo diet.
+We may seek breakfast foods like eggs, fruits, or oatmeal and typically stay far away from things like scones, bagels, bread, croissants, and definitely pancakes and waffles.

 Preheat pan or griddle over medium heat.

 Place all liquid ingredients in a blender, then place all dry ingredients on top.
 Cover and blend on low to start, then increase to high and continue to blend for one minute.
 We recommend using a Vitamix machine.